gileli121/ExecutionMatrix/README.md

 ## Setup the JUnit extension & execution configurations

-In order to be able to report from JUnit to the server, you need to use `TestMatrixExtension` JUnit extension class.
+In order to be able to report from JUnit to the server, you need to use the `TestMatrixExtension` JUnit extension class.
 Add the following annotation above the test class

 ```java